 “In order for there to be, not just a more all encompassing, but also more accurate understanding of the forms of oppression and how they’re intertwined, that we need to have that intersectionality component,” said Mariam Khan, the SGA’s transfer representative.

 Stevens framed the rationale as a matter of pragmatism, saying that if intersectionality was made a required teaching objective rather than urged, then the update would most likely not pass the senate.
-She specifically referenced some faculty in the history college who opposed its required inclusion in their lesson plans.
+She specifically referenced some faculty in the history department who opposed its required inclusion in their lesson plans.

 “I’ve heard at least as much criticism as support,” Stevens said when the SGA asked if she believes the changes will pass in the senate.